 YouTube is rapidly becoming a significant force for influencer marketing.
 It has been something of a sleeper until recently – perhaps because it was not traditionally thought of as a social network, in the same way as Facebook, Instagram, or Twitter.
 This meant that platforms were slower to include YouTube in their tools and agencies less likely to offer YouTube in their influencer marketing offerings.

 But that has now changed.
-There are now many YouTubers happy to take on the mantle of influencer, and quite a few tools available to help brands find suitable influencers.
+There are now many YouTubers happy to take on the mantle of influencers, and quite a few tools and platforms for finding suitable YouTube influencers are available.

 We have created an infographic highlighting YouTube influencer marketing, with a particular emphasis on understanding YouTube influencer marketing measurement.